apiwan-april-dpm/apiwan-april-dpm/README.md

 - **Data Stories** turning complex issues into compelling narratives such as [betterroad.thailandfuture.org](https://betterroad.thailandfuture.org) <br />
 Rethinking Road Accidents in Thailand: A deep dive into why traffic accidents are a systemic issue, not just personal misfortune

-🌱 I'm currently strengthening competencies in: rigorous impact evaluation and econometrics for human capital development <br />
+🌱 Currently strengthening competencies in: rigorous impact evaluation and econometrics for human capital development <br />